ry4ngch/React-Boilerplates/README.md

 │   └── index.html
 ├── src
 │   ├── components
-│   │   ├── Accordian
-│   │   │   ├── Accordian.js         (Layout provided For Demo Purpose Only)
-│   │   │   └── AccordianItem.js     (Layout provided For Demo Purpose Only)
-│   │   ├── Buttons
+│   │   ├── Navigation
-│   │   │   └── Button.js            (Layout provided For Demo Purpose Only)
+│   │   │   └── Navbar.js            (Layout provided For Demo Purpose Only using Nav component)
-│   │   ├── Card
+│   │   ├── Timeline
-│   │   │   └── Card.js              (Layout provided For Demo Purpose Only)
+│   │   │   └── Timeline.js          (This timeline component is part of Salient component and is under development)
 │   │   ├── Layout
 │   │   │   ├── Footer.js
 │   │   │   └── Header.js
-│   │   ├── Modal
-│   │   │   └── Modal.js             (Layout provided For Demo Purpose Only)
-│   │   ├── Navigation
-│   │   │   ├── Nav.js               (Layout provided For Demo Purpose Only)
-│   │   │   └── NavMenu.js           (Layout provided For Demo Purpose Only)
-│   │   ├── Tab
-│   │   │   ├── Tab.js               (Layout provided For Demo Purpose Only)
-│   │   │   ├── TabContent.js        (Layout provided For Demo Purpose Only)
-│   │   │   └── TabItems.js          (Layout provided For Demo Purpose Only)
-│   │   ├── Table
+│   │   ├── SampleDynamicPaginatedTable.js  (Demo usage of Table component & pagination using dynamic data)
-│   │   │   └── Table.js             (Layout provided For Demo Purpose Only)
-│   │   ├── Timeline
+│   │   ├── SampleStaticPaginatedTable.js   (Demo usage of Table component & pagination using HTML table)
-│   │   │   ├── Timeline.js          (Layout provided For Demo Purpose Only)
-│   │   │   └── TimelineEvents.js    (Layout provided For Demo Purpose Only)
-│   ├── containers
+│   │   ├── SampleStaticTable.js            (Demo usage of Table component without pagination using HTML table) │   ├── containers
 │   │   ├── demo_data.js             (Dummy data For Demo Purpose Only, remove this if actual data is available)
 │   │   └── Container.js